alfajango/savea2faves/faq.md

 # FAQ
 ## For Restaurant-goers
 ### What is Save MI Faves?
-Save MI Faves is a directory of Ann Arbor restaurants and coffee shops that offer online gift cards for purchase.
+Save MI Faves is a directory of Michigan restaurants and coffee shops that offer online gift cards for purchase.
 It’s our hope that by providing this resource, we’ll be able to mobilize loyal customers to provide much-needed support for their favorite places in town.

 ### Why isn’t my favorite business on your site?
-Please help us add your fave Michigan food & beverage spots [here](/submit/).
-We're open to adding more small business categories if this catches on.
+Please help us add your favorite Michigan businesses (restaurants, bookstores, barbershops, etc.) [here](/submit/).

 ### How else can I support our local businesses beyond purchasing a gift card?